philo-llm/philo-llm.github.io/_pages/organizers.md

 **University of Michigan** | [ziqiaoma@umich.edu](mailto:ziqiaoma@umich.edu)

 <div class="organizer-placeholder">
-[Workflow chair photo placeholder - to be uploaded]
+[Workflow chair photo placeholder - Martin Ziqiao Ma image needed]
 </div>

 Martin Ziqiao Ma is a Ph.D. candidate at the University of Michigan.
 His research stands on the intersection of language, interaction, and embodiment from a cognitive perspective, with the goal of grounding and aligning language agents to non-linguistic modalities and rich interactive contexts.
 He is a recipient of the Weinberg Cognitive Science Fellowship, an Outstanding Paper Award at ACL 2023, and the Amazon Alexa Prize Simbot Challenge Award.